 The City’s emergency services (Toronto Police Service, Toronto Fire Services, and Toronto Paramedic Services) and other divisions, agencies and corporations manage many incidents that occur on a day-to-day basis.
 As the magnitude of an emergency increases, so will the requirement for additional support from within the City.
 The City’s Emergency Operations Centre may be activated to provide support.
 The Control Group may elect to call upon neighbouring municipalities to provide mutual assistance in accordance with standing agreements.
 The City may also call upon the provincial government to provide supplemental financial and/or physical resources necessary to deal with the overall impacts of the emergency.

-The response to an emergency in the City will be managed using the Toronto Emergency Plan and any relevant Emergency Support Functions and Risk-Specific Plans with the following assumptions:
+The response to an emergency in the City will be managed using the Toronto Emergency Plan and any relevant Emergency Support Functions and Hazard-Specific Plans with the following assumptions:

-Most emergencies are managed at site by emergency services and other divisions, agencies and corporations are considered routine operations.
+Most emergencies are managed at site by emergency services and other divisions, agencies, and corporations, and are considered routine operations.
 Emergencies of greater magnitude do happen from time to time and require an emergency management response structure beyond normal daily operations.
-The required response must be appropriate to the magnitude of the incident and follow the four level notification system as defined in the following Emergency Level Notifications table.
+The required response must be appropriate to the magnitude of the incident and follow the notification system as defined in the following Emergency Level Notifications table.

 Table 1: Emergency Level Notifications